Leon4721/GamerHub47/README.md

 - [EmailJS](https://www.emailjs.com) used to send email from the contact form
 - [Favicon.io](https://favicon.io) for making the site favicon
 - [Font Awesome](https://fontawesome.com/) - Icons from Font Awesome were used throughout the site
-- Gimp and Microsoft Paint were used to create game pictures and resize background image
 - [Git](https://git-scm.com/) was used for version control within VSCode to push the code to GitHub
 - [GitHub](https://github.com/) was used as a remote repository to store project code
 - [Google Fonts](https://fonts.google.com/)
-- [Remove.bg](https://www.remove.bg/) was used to remove background on logos
+- [adobe](https://color.adobe.com/create/color-wheel) was used to for color wheels and design.
-- [This source](https://chir.ag/projects/name-that-color) was used to initially name root colors from the colour pallet.
-I have removed unwanted colors and renamed all during the development of the project.
 - [Chrome dev tools](https://developers.google.com/web/tools/chrome-devtools) were used for debugging of the code and check site for responsiveness
 - [WC3 Validator](https://validator.w3.org/), [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/), [JShint](https://jshint.com/), [Wave Validator](https://wave.webaim.org/), [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and [Am I Responsive](http://ami.responsivedesign.is/) were all used to validate the website